PriscillaBakradze/100-Days-of-Code/100 Days/Log.md

 I hope to proceed a little faster while also making sure I absorb all the concepts and understand it all well!

 Link(s) to Work:

+---

+### ✨ Day 70: July 7, 2022.
+THU

+### Today's Progress:
+Finished my typing test project with the help of the LORD.

+### Thoughts:
+Very challenging project.
+Required tons of stack overflow - tons of research!
+In the end, it was rewarding and I'm happy with the outcome. :)

+Link(s) to Work: